 I took my husband’s faithfulness for granted.
-Not in the tone of dereliction or fault usually attributed to taking something for granted, but in the vein of; he promised never to seek comfort in the arms of another woman, so he won’t.
+Not in the tone of dereliction usually attributed to taking something for granted, but in the vein of; he promised never to seek comfort in the arms of another woman, so he won’t.
 Throughout the years, no matter our difficulties, his faithfulness was the one thing I was always sure of.

-- Gutted and gone; the details of how and when to be worked out, but for all intents and purposes, gone.
+- Gutted and gone; the details of how and when to be worked out, but for all intents and purposes, GONE.

 - Wounded but willing; to roll up your sleeves, pull the weeds, till the soil and try to reap a new harvest.